nordseele/hans_install/README.md

 ### Software install

-Use the Raspberry Pi Imager to instal Raspberry Pi OS <u>Lite 32bits</u> on your SD card.
+Use the Raspberry Pi Imager to instal Raspberry Pi OS <u>Lite 32bits</u> on your SD card. (under Raspberry Os - Other)

 https://www.raspberrypi.org/downloads/

+At the end of the process

-Mount the SD Card and
+Mount the SD Card again, open a terminal and in enter the following command:

 ```shell
 cd /volumes/boot && touch ssh